How Much Does It Cost to Shock a Well? [2024 Data]

 Is Chlorine in Drinking Water Safe?

 While chlorination is useful for destroying bacteria, parasites, pollutants, and other contaminants, high chlorine levels in drinking water can have negative consequences.
-Overly chlorinated tap water can result in illness, increased risk of cancer, and damage to your plumbing and appliances.
-Chlorine in tap water shouldn’t exceed four milligrams per liter.
+Overly chlorinated tap water can result in illness and increased risk of cancer, according to USA Today.
+Not to mention, too much chlorine can damage your plumbing and appliances.
+Chlorine in tap water shouldn’t exceed 4 milligrams per liter.

 Cost of Common Well Shocking Add-Ons